MasterAar/almost-self-driving/README.md

 - `EMAIL_SENDER` is the email that notifications are sent from.
 This email needs to be configured with a Google API.
 - `EMAIL_TO` is the email that notifications are sent to.
 This does *not need to be configued for anything.*

-If you have any questions, please contact Aaron (MasterAar).
+If you have any questions, please contact Aaron.
 This is poorly built code, and will probably fail on other machines.